Maillard Reaction

 - Start with a high oven temperature (230°C / 450°F) to drive rapid surface browning.

-- Add steam in the first 10 minutes — it gelatinizes surface starches, which then brown better when the steam is removed.
+- Add steam in the first 10 minutes.
+It gelatinizes surface starches, which then brown better when the steam clears.

 - Reduce temperature and bake dry for the remainder.
 An egg wash or milk wash adds extra proteins and sugars for deeper color.